Chordal graph: Maximal cliques and graph coloring

 Another application of perfect elimination orderings is finding a maximum clique of a chordal graph in polynomial-time, while the same problem for general graphs is NP-complete.
 More generally, a chordal graph can have only linearly many maximal cliques, while non-chordal graphs may have exponentially many.
+This implies that the class of chordal graphs has few cliques.
 To list all maximal cliques of a chordal graph, simply find a perfect elimination ordering, form a clique for each vertex v together with the neighbors of v that are later than v in the perfect elimination ordering, and test whether each of the resulting cliques is maximal.

 The clique graphs of chordal graphs are the dually chordal graphs.

 The largest maximal clique is a maximum clique, and, as chordal graphs are perfect, the size of this clique equals the chromatic number of the chordal graph.
 Chordal graphs are perfectly orderable: an optimal coloring may be obtained by applying a greedy coloring algorithm to the vertices in the reverse of a perfect elimination ordering.